 - Instruments are accessible to anyone who has been trained on their use by the Nuclear Magnetic Resonance (NMR) laboratory staff and who has a current account.

 - We need to have a budget number (EFS string) on file to create your NMR account.

-- If you do not have a budget number, applying for a stockroom card will create one.
+- If you do not have a budget number, applying for a Chemistry Department Sales Card Application & Temporary Stockroom Card will create one.

 - Each authorized user is given a six-letter login code and computer account for scheduling time on the instruments and for using the instruments.

 - Do not let anyone else use your account.

 - Violators will lose access privileges for a one-week period.